|

 a.
 If a

-tentative agreement is reached, the terms of the settlement shall be set forth
+tentative agreement is reached, the terms of the settlement will be set forth

 b.
 The party

-who filed the notice of intent to settle shall have 14 days from the date the
+who filed the notice of intent to settle will have 14 days from the date the

 tentative agreement was reached to submit the C-240 with the appropriate